Minimal change disease: Children

-For children who do not respond to corticosteroids (usually after a trial of 8 weeks), cyclosporine can be tried.

 Adults

 Treatment guidelines for adults are fairly limited, and are largely based on studies done on children.
-The mainline therapy is also corticosteroid therapy T.Prednisolone 1mg/kg/day with other immunosuppressants as possible alternatives, though there is very little data on these alternatives' efficacy.
+The mainline therapy is also corticosteroid therapy prednisone 1 mg/kg/day with other immunosuppressants as possible alternatives, though there is very little data on these alternatives' efficacy.
+Rituximab has recently shown efficacy in treating steroid-dependent and steroid-resistant nephrotic syndrome in adults, although more studies need to be conducted to determine long-term efficacy of this treatment.
 Other medications such as ACE inhibitors to reduce the amount of protein in the urine or statins to decrease high levels of cholesterol seen with nephrotic syndrome are generally unnecessary.
 ACE inhibitors may be considered in people with MCD who also have high blood pressure.

 Prognosis

 Children

 Minimal change disease usually responds well to initial treatment with the first-line therapy: corticosteroids, with 95% responding.
 Younger children, who are more likely to develop minimal change disease, usually respond faster than adults with 50% of children having complete remission with 8 days of corticosteroid therapy and most other patients responding by the 4th week.
 Few do not respond to corticosteroids and have to rely on an alternative therapy.
 However, despite positive response to corticosteroids, relapses are common, requiring repeat treatment with corticosteroids.
 About 25% never relapse, another 25% relapse infrequently (one relapse within 6 months of initial response or 1–3 relapses in 12 months), and 50% relapse frequently (>2 relapses within 6 months of initial response or >4 relapses in 12 months).
 The relapse rate is the reason behind a discussion on continuing prednisone treatment to even beyond 12 weeks to possibly decrease relapse rate; several studies trying this have failed to show significant improvement.
 A majority of relapses seem to be triggered by respiratory infections.
 Long term, children can relapse several years after having no symptoms; though after 2 years, the risk is significantly lower.

 In most children with minimal change disease, particularly among those who respond typically, there is minimal to no permanent damage observed in their kidneys.
 Complications primarily arise from the side effects of therapy.
-Prolonged use of corticosteroids can lead to immunosuppression (leading to infection), growth complications, weight gain.
+Prolonged use of corticosteroids can lead to immunosuppression (leading to infection), growth complications, and weight gain.